Suggest a Songfact / Artistfact

 The title came from an article in a gun magazine John Lennon saw.
 "Happiness Is A Warm Gun" was the slogan of the National Rifle Association.
 It struck Lennon as "fantastic, insane… a warm gun means you've just shot something."
+Said Lennon, "I thought it was so crazy that I made a song out of it."

 This complicated song, which involved various different time signatures, (the 6/8 middle section was made more convoluted by Ringo continuing to drum in 4/4), took 15 hours and over 100 takes to nail.
 The first half of one take was combined with the second half of another to form the complete song.